Exploiting HP OpenView NNM - B.07.53

 - We can choose a smaller stage 1 payload, such as

-bytes egghunter. - We can use a
+32bytes egghunter. - We can use a

-byte egghunter code. - We can write the original shellcode somewhere in the memory that has more space.
+custom encoderthat generates less than464bytes output for the32byte egghunter code. - We can write the original shellcode somewhere in the memory that has more space.

-Alphanum
+Alphanum Encoder

-operations during the encoding process, and those instructions are bad characters friendly.
+Use mona.py alphanum encoder to encode 32 bytes egghunter payload.
+This encoder uses only AND, SUB, PUSH operations during the encoding process, and those instructions are bad characters friendly.

 We need to choose an egg marker, and that needs to be bad character friendly as well.